 The student facility, Cheal Cottage, is available during and after College hours.
 It has several rooms, including a kitchen which is equipped with a fridge and tea and coffee making facilities.
 Cheal Cottage also has a variety of study areas, a printer and computers which connect to the internet.

-For more detailed information and photographs, please visit our website: www.spcnm.ac.nz.
+For more detailed information and photographs, please visit our website.

 Entry requirements